jochembroekhoff/motorscript-v2-rework/docs/internals/naming-convention.md

 show up in these autocomplete results, but that's impossible (at least currently AFAIK).
 So, the only solution to push down everything as far as possible is to give it a name with a lot of letters z in the beginning.
-That is the reason that not everything is contained in the namespace in which it actually belongs, but in a 'shared' namespace that will try to hide as much elements as possible.
+That is the reason that not everything is contained in the namespace in which it actually belongs, but in a 'shared' namespace that will try to hide as many elements as possible.

 This common namespace, or base namespace is `zzz__mos`.
 This means that everything will be prefixed with `zzz__mos:`.